 - In a Princess Tutu fic, Fakir after taking a bite from an apple tosses it up to Ahiru who was sitting in a tree.
 She unwittingly takes the bite from the same place as he did, causing him to observe that they just did this.
 And coincidentally, making Ahiru to fall off the tree.

-- Black Widow.
-The federal agent and the female serial killer she's investigating first meet during a scuba-diving course where they practice mouth-to-mouth resuscitation.
+- Black Widow (1987).
+The federal agent and the female serial killer she's investigating meet during a scuba-diving course where they practice mouth-to-mouth resuscitation.
+This is the first sign of their Les Yay Foe Romance Subtext.

 - In Rashomon, Tajomaru and Masako have a rather disturbing one — according to him, at least.
 They're struggling; she bites his arm, and he then lasciviously licks the bite.

-- Harry Potter and the Deathly Hallows.
+- Harry Potter and the Deathly Hallows Part 1.
 In a scene showing that the Horcrux is starting to mess with Ron's mind by making him think that Hermione prefers Harry over him, Ron glares suspiciously at the two as they share a bottle of water.

-- In The Spy in Black, Conrad Veidt lights Valerie Hobson's cigarette with his own amidst much UST.
+- In the Michael Powell film, The Spy in Black, Conrad Veidt lights Valerie Hobson's cigarette with his own amidst much UST.

 Live Action Television